robinvista/H-OBCA/README.md

 1. Start Julia in terminal

-2. Delete the 'hold on' line in plotTraj.jl, because it's obsolete.
+2. Delete 'hold(1)' and 'hold(0)' in plotTraj.jl, because it's obsolete in new Pyplot.

 2. Type in terminal: include("setup.jl")